Logo

 How to create a budget that works for your business

-Creating a budget is one of the most underrated aspects of running a business.
-Owners want to make sales, work with clients and spend time on exciting tasks rather than crunching numbers and seeing how much money they can spend each week.
+Creating a budget for a business is one of the most underrated aspects of running a business.
+Owners want to make sales, work with clients, and spend time on exciting tasks rather than crunching numbers and seeing how much money they can spend each week.

 Nearly 1-in-5 businesses will not be in business after the first year of operation.
-If you maintain a strict budget, you lower your risk of running out of working capital.
-In this guide, we’re going to walk you through the steps of how to create a budget starting today.
+If you maintain a strict organizational budget, you lower your risk of running out of working capital.
+In this guide, we’re going to walk you through the budgeting process steps on how to create a budget for a business starting today.

 What Is a Business Budget?